svtk/AtomicKotlinCourse/Object-Oriented Programming/Interfaces/Exercise 1/task.md

 ## Interfaces (#1)

-Complete the implementation of `MazeImpl`.
+The `MazeImpl` class implements the `Maze` interface.
-It stores elements in a two-dimensional list of the size `height * width`, which is implemented as a list of Lists (where the outer list is of `height` size and each inner list is of `width` size).
+It stores game elements in a "table" of the size `height * width`, which is backed by a list of Lists (where the outer list is of `height` size and each inner list is of `width` size).
 In each cell, a set of elements is stored.
 `MazeImpl` additionally keeps the record of positions of all the elements